open-telemetry/semantic-conventions/docs/resource/process.md

 ### Selecting process attributes

-Instrumentations MUST populate at least one of the following attributes:
+At least one of the following attributes is required:

 * [`process.executable.name`](../attributes-registry/process.md)
 * [`process.executable.path`](../attributes-registry/process.md)